mflaxman/moneroutil/README.md

 Bitdevs Presentation
 ====================

-Presentation and appendices can be found in "Ring Signatures.pdf"
+Presentation and appendices can be found in [Ring Signatures.pdf](Ring Signatures.pdf)